How to become an aerialist! (Adult Students)

-We value teaching in a progressive learning environment where you can learn more, and quicker, with a group of peers.
-Drop in classes are challenging to maintain an appropriate curriculum that is new and challenging for everyone as there can be different people in class every week with this policy.
-Therefore, we highly suggest our 8-week session classes!
-However, we do have a Saturday 11am drop in aerial basics class.
-It is not age specific, meaning the class will likely have adults and kids.
+We value teaching in a progressive learning environment where you learn more, and quicker, with a group of peers!
+Drop in classes are difficult to maintain an appropriate curriculum that is new and challenging for everyone as there can be different people in class every week with this policy.
+Therefore, we highly suggest our 8-week session classes.
+However, we do have a Saturday 2pm drop in aerial silks class.
+It is not age specific, meaning the class will often have adults and kids.
 Find the schedule and registration for the class.

-All our classes are age specific.
-We have classes that are age specific for our youth (ages 6 to 8), pre-teen (ages 9 – 12), and teen (ages 12 – 18) students.
-These classes are in what we call a “term” format, meaning they run from January through May (Spring term) or September – December (Fall term).
-For more info on these terms, go to the classes tab and find youth, pre-teen, or teen.
-Our adult classes are on an 8-week session format.
-Some, such as adult aerial basics are 18+.
-Other more advanced adult classes are 14 years or older.
+All our youth classes are age and level specific.
+We have classes for tots (ages 3 to 5), youth (ages 6 to 8), pre-teen (ages 9 – 12), teen (ages 12 – 17), and adult students.
+Our youth classes are in what we call a “term” format, meaning they run from January through May (Spring term) or August through December (Fall term).

 What should I wear for aerial dance?

 Yes!
-Our studio is the safest in Denver which sets us apart from our competitors!
-It was created by the structural engineers who designed RTD Denver to maximize safety.
-We also have a built-in, set-level, padded floor specifically for aerial arts and have additional gymnastics certified mats that we place under every apparatus when in use.
-Additionally, our instructor to student ratio is kept small to maximize instructor supervision and personal attention.
-Being the largest studio in the Denver area, there is also more space per student avoiding any issues with collisions.
+Our studio rigging is certified by structural engineers to bear the weight of aerial dance.
+Additionally, 8 inch thick gymnastics certified crash mats are used under every apparatus at all times.
+Our instructor to student ratio is kept small to maximize instructor supervision and personal attention.
+Being the largest studio in the Denver area, there is also more space per student, avoiding any issues with collisions.

 Training and Private Lessons